fightformanhood/fight-for-manhood-site/src/program.md

           <div class="name">The Father Line</div>
         </div>
         <div class="desc">
-          Identify what shaped you.
+          What shaped you matters.
 What you received.
 What you didn’t.
-Decide what stops with you.
+You face it with truth — and decide what stops with you.
         </div>
       </div>